-The rights of shareholders: shareholders are entitled to attend, express their opinion and exercise their the voting rights at the GMS meeting.
+Shareholders are entitled to attend, express their opinion and exercise their voting rights at the GMS meeting.
 Thus, it can be said that the GMS meeting is an effective mechanism for shareholders of the joint stock company to take ownership of the company.
-However, due to the large nature of the number of shareholders, to ensure the attendance of all shareholders in the GMS meeting is very difficult.
+However, due to the large nature of the number of shareholders, ensuring the attendance of all shareholders in the GMS meeting is very difficult.

 In order to conduct the GMS meeting, the number of shareholders attending the meeting must represent at least 51% of the total votes– the specific percentage is prescribed by the company’s charter.
 In case the percentage of votes of shareholders attending the Meeting of Shareholders is insufficient or less than 51%, the GMS meeting shall be postponed or not conducted.
 After the first meeting is postponed or cannot be held, the Board of Directors or the Control Board shall organize the second and third General Meeting of Shareholders.
 Each time a meeting is held, the percentage of votes of shareholders participating will be reduced to 33% and not depending on the number of votes of the attended shareholders.